survivejs/site/pages/blog/93-webpackbin-interview.md

 Online tools are great for prototyping ideas and even workshops.
 You avoid the pain of setup while giving up some degree of control.
 Often this is a good trade-off, though.

 The interview series covered [CodeSandbox, an online React playground](/blog/codesandbox-interview) earlier.
-This time around it's time to look into another alternative, [WebpackBin](https://www.webpackbin.com/) by [Christian Alfoni](https://twitter.com/christianalfoni).
+This time around it's time to look into another alternative, WebpackBin by [Christian Alfoni](https://twitter.com/christianalfoni).

 T> If you have been following the series, you might remember an earlier interview of Christian.
 That time around we [discussed his state management solution, cerebral](/blog/cerebral-interview).

+T> **Editor's note:** WebpackBin isn't online anymore.
+You can still read the blog post but don't expect the service to work!

 ## Can you tell a bit about yourself?